 Define the Actions that Occur when the Process Runs

-- This will open the template in a new tab in the standard Salesforce interface.
+- This will open the template in the standard Salesforce interface.
 Here, we will need to make a note of the record ID, which will be part of the URL.
 In the browser address bar, highlight and copy the record ID, which will be listed after "salesforce.com/".

 Note: If you are in Lightning, the record ID will be followed by "?isd...", which is not part of the record ID.
 Do not copy it for this purpose.